 - Peripheral vision

 - Motion vision

-In traditional settings, Huskies often pull a sled through dark, arctic conditions.
-Since they can perform for their owners in the Alaskan winters, it raises the question: do Huskies have night vision?
+In traditional settings, huskies would often pull a sled through dark, arctic conditions.
+Since they can perform for their owners in the Alaskan winters, it raises the question: do huskies have night vision?

 Since dogs have larger pupils than humans, they can let more light in than we are, which allows them to better process objects in the dark.